raspberrypilearning/lineup/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/lineup-scratch2).

+--- /no-print ---

 ## Introduction

 In this project you will make a Scratch game in which you need to find a sprite that is hidden among a huge crowd of other characters.